-My German grandmother lived through two world wars and saw the beginning of the 21st century.
-During her lifespan the lie detector was invented, Insulin discovered, the world’s first computer was installed, the T-shirt introduced, and DNA was first used to convict criminals.
-She had five children, saw the Berlin wall fall, purchased her first television set, learnt to use the telephone, but never touched a computer.
-Just 94 years of a lifespan, and already so much to take in!
-If we weren’t mortal, just imagine how many historical changes we would live to see at 1000 years old.
+Born in 1910, my German grandmother lived through two world wars and saw the beginning of the 21st century in her nineties.
+During her lifespan cars, airplanes, movies and long-playing records became popular, the lie detector was invented, Insulin discovered, the world’s first computer was installed, the T-shirt introduced, and DNA was first used to convict criminals.
+She had five children, saw the Berlin wall rise and fall, purchased her first television set, learnt to use the telephone, but never touched a computer.
+Just shy of 6 years, my grandmother lived almost a century and went through an enormous amount of changes in her 94-year lifespan.

 throughout all generations.